Skip to main content

 Condoms

 Condoms are worn during sexual activity to prevent sexually transmissible infections and as a contraceptive method to prevent pregnancy.
 A condom is a physical barrier that stops body fluids (e.g., semen, vaginal fluids) from passing between sexual partners.
 There are two different kinds of condom available, the external (male) condom and the internal (female) condom.
-HOW DO EXTERNAL CONDOMS WORK AND WHAT ARE THEY MADE OF?
+How do external condoms work and what are they made of?
 External condoms are made of thin, strong latex rubber or polyurethane.
-HOW DO YOU USE THEM?
+How do you use them?
 They are used by being rolled onto the erect penis before vaginal, anal, or...

 Enjoying Sex Safely